 "I also compose Green Bond’s state of the market annual report which helps investors tracking green bond development.

-“Modules such as Introduction to Environmental Science, Climatology, Air Pollution and Geomorphology equipped me with the technical understanding of climate change and its secondary implications.
+“Studying topics such as climatology, air pollution and geomorphology equipped me with the technical understanding of climate change and its secondary implications.

 Improving green finance